The cards, the people, the memory ...

 Concorde with the thought of Nicola Spedalieri, Giuseppe Saitta was a partisan of democracy and always advocate of the rights of the Brontesi in the centuries-old struggle undertaken against the continuing harassment and usurpation of the Palermo Hospital before and the Dukes Nelson later.

-On the left the bishop of Patti (Messina), Monsignor Giuseppe Saitta. in a drawing taken from the book of Gesualdo De Luca "History of the town of Bronte".
-Under the bishop's coat of arms of Patti
+Above the bishop of Patti (Messina), Monsignor Giuseppe Saitta in an engraving taken from the book by Gesualdo De Luca "History of the city of Bronte".
+Next to the left is the episcopal coat of arms of Patti

-A big follower of his, the cardinal.
-Antonino Saverio De Luca, said about him: "Of how many illustrious men I have known, nobody, I have met superior to the Saitta for intelligence height and for various and deep doctrine".
+One of his great followers, Cardinal Antonino Saverio De Luca, said of him: "Of all the illustrious men I have known, none, I have met superior to the Saittas for height of intelligence and for varied and profound doctrine".

 Canon of the Collegiate Church of Monreale from 25 February 1834, on the proposal of Ferdinand II of Bourbon, was appointed on 30 September of the same year by Gregory XVI bishop of Patti (on the right the coat of arms of Bishop of Patti), where he left with his perennial works memory and where four years later, on 20 June 1838, he died.